unlv-f1/lab3/README.md

 the hallway.
 Then show the car driving towards a wall and braking correctly.
 Upload your video to YouTube (unlisted) and include a link to the video in **`SUBMISSION.md`**.

+*xxx-ct: Breanna, decide if you want the individual group members to do this or if you would like to evaluate their implementation as a group.
+Then decide how you would like to do the in class evaluation, updating the rubric below*

 ## 6. Grading Rubric
 - Compilation: **30** Points